-Due to the current health situation, we're living through a moment when many of us are working from home for the foreseeable future, including Team Byrdie.
+Currently, we're living through a moment when many of us are working from home, including Team Byrdie.
 Although working from home does have its upsides (sweatpants, anyone?), it can be tough to retain a sense of normalcy (and keep loneliness at bay) during such an uncertain time—which is why we've enlisted our editors to share the clothes that have helped them feel comfortable, calm, and confident in their new daily routines.

 Below, the outfit staples beloved by our editors while working from home.